tnowak22/e50/rpi/README.md

 scp C:\path\to\ssh-public-key.pub user@hostname.local:/home/user/.ssh
 ```

 You will be prompted for the user's password.
 Of course, modify the command with the appropriate file names, usernames, and hostname of the Raspberry Pi, if it has been changed.
-This will store the public key in `/home/pi/.ssh` on the Raspberry Pi.
+This will store the public key in `/home/user/.ssh` on the Raspberry Pi.

 On the server, or the Raspberry Pi, create a file called `authorized_keys` in `/home/user/.ssh`.
 We simply need to copy the contents of the public key file into the authorized keys file.
 This can be done using (modifying the file name as needed):

 ```bash
 cat /home/user/.ssh/ssh-public-key.pub >> /home/user/.ssh/authorized_keys
 ```

+Finally, to ssh in to the Raspberry Pi (in gadget mode) from a Windows PC, we need to specify the private key file using the `-i` option:

+    ssh -i C:\Users\<username>\.ssh\ssh-private-key user@hostname.local

+***

+## Python

+All of the coding done for this project used python.
+Before we begin running scripts on the Raspberry Pi, we need to make sure the environment is set and all the necessary python libraries are installed.
+This project was completed using python version 3.7.

+Most Raspberry Pis come with python installed.
+Ensure the python3 is installed on the Raspi.
+In the terminal, run the command `python3 --version`.
+If it returns with "Python 3.X.X", then python3 is already installed.
+If not, run:

+    sudo apt update
+    sudo apt install python3

+Next, check if pip3 is installed.
+In the same manner, in the terminal run `pip3 --version`.
+If it returns with a version number, then it is installed.
+If not, run:

+    sudo apt install python3-pip

+Next, we'll install the python libraries that are needed.

+    pip3 install RPi.GPIO paramiko

+The `RPi.GPIO` library will allow us to control the motor using the Raspberry Pi's general purpose input output pins.
+This will be used to interface with the motor driver.
+The `paramiko` library includes a ssh client that can be built directly into any script.
+This will be used to execute a script on the Raspberry Pi when we advance the receive antenna after collecting data.&#x20;